calebchiajg/Learning_Project---SQL_Project_Data_Job_Analysis/README.md

 ![Top Paying Roles](assets/top_paying_job.png)
 **Bar graph visualizing the salary for the top 10 salaries for data analysts; created using Numbers on Mac**

-- I do understand that at this point of time, I lack data visualizing skills and I plan to upskill myself on that portion.
-- I won't be trying to display any data visualizing skills below anymore as I've yet to master them at this moment.

 ### 2. Skills Required for remote top-paying jobs
 To identify the skills required for top-paying jobs, I created a Common Table Expression (CTE), which is the result set of a query which exists temporarily for me to filter the top paying Remote Data Analyst jobs.
 After which, I identified the skills that is tagged to those jobs.

  I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.